Local Gardens and Green Spaces

 Powell Gardens: Powell Gardens is a not-for-profit botanical garden located just east of Kansas City, Missouri.
 Set on 970 acres of lush, rolling hills and windswept meadows, Powell Gardens offers breathtaking display gardens, interesting architecture, a nature trail and a year-round calendar of special events and classes for the entire family.

 Prairie Acre Demonstration Garden: The KU campus and the Lawrence community are engaged in restoring the biodiversity of the only historical remnant of native prairie left on main campus, located down the hill and south from Blake and Twente Halls, and just above Sunnyside Avenue at the south entrance to campus.
 Containing a wide range of native plant species, this demonstration garden provides visitors with the chance to get a closer look at many of the native plants that can be found in prairie acre and other remnant tallgrass prairies.

 Prairie Park Nature Center: Prairie Park Nature Center’s 100-acre nature preserve, located at 2730 Harper Street in Lawrence, incorporates wetlands, woodlands and prairie habitats and a five acre lake, as well as walking trails for bird watchers and wildlife enthusiasts and educational programs to the public, schools and local groups.The education building features natural habitat dioramas, displays and live animals, including a live bird of prey collection with eagles, owls, hawks and falcons.

-Rockefeller Native Prairie Trail: The Rockefeller Native Prairie is a 10-acre remnant of original native prairie with a rich diversity of more than 200 native plants—including two endangered species, the western prairie fringed orchid and Mead’s milkweed.
+Rockefeller Native Prairie Trail, opens a new window: The Rockefeller Native Prairie is a 10-acre remnant of original native prairie with a rich diversity of more than 200 native plants—including two endangered species, the western prairie fringed orchid and Mead’s milkweed.
 This is one of only four locations in the world where both species occur together.
 The 0.4 mile Rockefeller Native Prairie Trail is ADA-compliant.